trappeur1975/ocs_projet8_todolist/README.md

 2. Issues on the GitHub repository
 3. In a "docs" folder at the root of the project:
     1. Document explaining how to contribute to the project (file "contribution.md")
-    2. Technical documentation concerning the implementation of authentication (file in PDF format)
+    2. Technical documentation concerning the implementation of authentication (file "document_technique_todoList.pdf")
         * understand which file(s) need to be modified and why
         * how authentication works and where users are stored
     3. The application coverage test.
 To access it, here is the path "docs > coverageTests" and display the "index.html" page in your browser